woxingxiao/BounceScrollView/README.md

 scrollOrientation|enum|The children layout direction.
 Default: `vertical` incrementalDamping|boolean|Whether the damping coefficient growing with the distance or not.
 Default: `true` bounceDelay|long|The duration of restoring animation.
-Default: `400(ms)` triggerOverScrollThreshold|int|The length in pixel to trigger over scrolling.
+Default: `400(ms)` triggerOverScrollThreshold|int|The length in pixel to trigger over-scrolling.
 Default: `20(px)`
 ***
 >It took me an amount of time to adjust the parameters pixel by pixel, in order to achieve the best experience I think.:beers:
 ***
-:cake:If the attr *damping* is set to 2.0, the over scrolling effort is almost the same as `UIScrollView` in iOS.
+:cake:If the attr *damping* is set to 2.0, the over-scrolling effort is almost the same as `UIScrollView` in iOS.
 :cake:The  interpolator of the restoring animation is customizable.
 You can do it by:

 ```java